dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-result.md

 ## items

-An array of DSBarcodeResultItems, which are the basic unit of the captured results.
+An array of [DSBarcodeResultItem](barcode-result-item.md), which is the basic unit of the barcode captured results.

 <div class="sample-code-prefix"></div>
 >- Objective-C